-10 Things you should do in Munich in Autumn
+10 Things to do in Munich in Autumn

 It is difficult to say which view is the most beautiful in autumn: The Nymphenburg palace park, the Hirschgarten with its animal enclosures or the magnificent view from the hills in Luitpoldpark?
-And there are other places besides the parks: A walk along the banks of the Isar to the Friedensengel (Angel of Peace), where the warm glow of the trees competes with the gold plating of the statue, is also a great tip.
+Asides the parks, walking along the banks of the Isar to the Friedensengel (Angel of Peace) - where the warm glow of the trees competes with the gold plating of the statue - is also a great tip.

 Pure relaxation in the sauna

-The range of saunas in Munich is diverse, but there is one thing they all have in common: Not only is it wonderfully relaxing to spend time there – all that sweating is also really good for your health.
-You can experience a sauna in style in the Roman-Irish sweat bath in the Müller'schen Volksbad.
-There is also a Finnish sauna with coloured light effects and a variety of herbal infusions.
+The saunas in Munich are diverse, but there is one thing they all have in common - they're thrilling!
+Not only is it wonderfully relaxing to spend time there, all that sweating is also really good for your health.
+You can experience sauna in style at the Roman-Irish sweat bath in Müller'schen Volksbad.
+There is also a Finnish sauna with colored light effects and a variety of herbal infusions.

 The Kirchweihdult is always an experience

-The big folk festival season in Munich traditionally comes to end with the Kirchweihdult – ‘Dult’ – in October; however, that’s not the only reason it has so many fans.
-When the sun shows its face one more time and the leaves glimmer in gold, it puts simply everyone in a great mood – from the visitors to the stallholders.
+The Oktoberfest season in Munich traditionally comes to end with the Kirchweihdult (Dult) in October.
+However, that's not the only reason it has so many fans.
+When the sun shows up one more time and the leaves glimmer in gold, it simply puts everyone in a great mood - from the visitors to the stallholders.

 Enjoy the vista from scenic points

-The Olympiaturm (Olympic Tower) provides the most spectacular view.
-You can go up to approximately 200 metres in the lift, from which point visitors can look out across the whole of Munich.
-The Alter Peter (Old Peter) is one of the most well-known scenic observation points in the city centre.
-There are almost 300 steps to climb up to get to the top, but the view over the old town certainly makes the effort worthwhile.
+The Olympiaturm (Olympic Tower) provides the most spectacular view of the city.
+You can go up to approximately 200 meters in the lift, from where visitors can look out and see the whole of Munich.
+The Alter Peter (St. Peter's Church) is one of the well-known scenic observation points in the city center.
+There are almost 300 steps to climb to get to the top, but the view over the old town certainly makes it worthwhile.

-‘Ozapft is!’ – exclaimed by the mayor of Munich upon first tapping a barrel, this phrase signals the start of the world-famous Oktoberfest.
-For sixteen days, the festival attracts locals along with millions of visitors from all over the world.
-Approximately 80 rides and amusement rides invite you to take part in the fun of Oktoberfest – including traditional establishments which only open at Oktoberfest.
+'Ozapft is!' - exclaimed by the mayor of Munich upon first tapping a barrel, this phrase signals the start of the world-famous Oktoberfest.
+For 16 straight days, the festival attracts locals and also millions of visitors from all over the world.
+There are a pproximately 80 rides and other amusement packages that ensure you partake in the fun of Oktoberfest - including traditional establishments which only open at Oktoberfest.

 Conquer the skies with stunt kites

-Whether you’ve made it yourself or bought it – when you’re flying a kite, having fun is the main thing.
-And when the autumn wind really blows through Munich, the flying apparatus lifts off wonderfully into the sky.
-Flying a kite is fun for young and old alike – and the same can be said for the spectators.
-A good spot für flying a kite is the Olympic Park.
+Whether you made it yourself or bought it, having fun is the most important thing when flying a kite.
+As the autumn wind blows through Munich, it lifts off wonderfully into the sky.
+Flying a kite is fun for the young and old alike - and the same can be said for the spectators too.
+A good spot to fly your kite is the Olympia Park.

 Amble through the markets